jobellet/ADHDtools/README.md

 *   **Focus Mode:** Minimize distractions with a clean, focused interface.
 *   **Rewards:** Celebrate your accomplishments with visual rewards.
 *   **Calendar Tool:** Import events from ICS files and integrate them with other tools.
+*   **Unified Scheduler:** Generate a daily schedule across tools using shared TaskStore data and calendar blocks.
+*   **Today View:** A lightweight dashboard that surfaces the current task, upcoming items, and quick actions.

 ## Privacy

 All data is stored locally in your browser.
 Nothing is sent to any server, ensuring your information remains private.

+## Unified Scheduler & TaskStore

+`core/scheduler.js` exposes `getTodaySchedule()` and `getCurrentTask()` to produce a prioritized plan for the current day.
+The scheduler:

+* reads tasks from the shared **TaskStore** (including routines, planner items, and calendar imports),
+* excludes completed or dependency-blocked tasks,
+* blocks out fixed calendar events and `[FIX]`-tagged items,
+* scores tasks with `importance × urgency`, then fills open time in priority order.

+The Day Planner includes a **Generate schedule for today** action that applies the scheduler to the timeline, and the **Start Focus Session for Current Task** button boots focus mode with the active slot.

+The **Today View** (on the Home tab) highlights the current task, the next three items, and quick actions to start focus, mark done (updates TaskStore), or skip/reschedule with higher urgency.

 ## Feedback